 At what age do children need to pay a fare?

 Up to two children under the age of five can travel for free on our services when they are accompanied by a fare paying adult.
-Children aged over five are eligible to pay the appropriate fare.
+Children aged five and over are eligible to pay the appropriate fare.
 For more details please contact our Customer Services Centre on 01792 572255.